seregazhuk/seregazhuk.github.io_old/_drafts/2017-01-08-composition-over-inheritance.md

 The main problem here is in the parent class, in its interface.
 Inheritance, regardless of whether it's used in order to achieve code re-use or not, introduces fragility into our design.
 One little change to a parent class *automatically* effects all the child classes in the entire hierarchy.
 This change can ripple out and require many changes in many other places of the application.

 Actually in a parent class the most fragile thing - is its interface.
 If the superclass is well-designed and defines a new data type with a clean separation of interface and implementation in the object-oriented style, any changes of the superclass shouldn't ripple at all.
-But if the inheritance is used to achieve a code re-use, changes in the parent class can
+But if the inheritance is used to achieve a code re-use, changes in the parent class can break any code that uses this class or any of its subclasses.

+This means that all classes in the heirarchy should be *substitutable* (Liskov Substitution Principle).
+All the classes behave as expected.
+They must implement the same methods as their parent class does, taking the same kinds of arguments and return the same kinds of values.
+Child classes *should not* do anything that forces other colloborators to check their type in order to know how to collaborate with them.

+Child classes may *violate* their parent contract by *accepting input arguments* that have **broader restrictions** and *returning results* that have *narrower restrictoins*.
+In this case they can be perfectly substitutable for their parent class.

+## Composition